 In the early morning the wind lessened.
-The forecasts call for low wind during today and possible force 5 SW winds for tomorrow.
-Nevertheless I do not want to move until the sea calms down.
+The forecasts called for low wind during today and possible force 5 SW winds for tomorrow.
+Nevertheless I did not want to move until the sea calmed down.

 Later the wind died down to a light N breeze and Thetis was now held only by the anchor, both bow lines were slack.
 Yiorgos, our care taker in Kalami, called.
 They had torrential rains in Samos with flooding.
 In Ikaria and Chios things were even worse.
 Two people were killed last night.

 The day here was very quiet.
 I found the chain still attached to the rock on the south shore where I had placed it.
 The stainless steel shock absorber however was broken and the attached line was cut not too far from the absorber.
 I guess that at some time during a gust, the line went slack and it sunk snagging on a sharp rock where it was cut.
 Maybe I should use a longer chain in the future.
 I also snorkeled and checked the propeller.
 There was no problem there.

 We were treated to a gorgeous sunset.
 The sea was very calm and there was no wind.
 It is hard to believe that this was same sea that was frothing just 24 hours ago.

 I had invited the Dionysos crew for dinner.
 I served pot roast with rice and Kalami wine.
 They liked and praised the wine which was nice to hear from French people, but then again maybe they were just being polite.
 The main dish was followed by grapes and blue cheese.